astrojimig/mw_density_imig2025/README.md

 If you use any part of this code in any published work, please make sure to cite the following papers:
 - [Imig et al. 2025](https://astrojimig.github.io/pdfs/Imig_MW_density.pdf)

 # Authors
+All the code in this repository was written by:

 - Julie Imig, Space Telescope Science Institute (jimig@stsci.edu)

-Please reach out if you have any questions or ideas!
+Please reach out if you have any questions or ideas for future projects using this work!